 With more than 10 million users and growing fast, Clubhouse is a place where you can network with like-minded individuals and professionals in your own industry.
 Many participants exchange handles to continue conversations and to connect at another time on platforms outside of Clubhouse.

-Like Quora, you can share your expertise by participating in conversations, and build a reputation.
+Like Quora, you can share your expertise by participating in conversations and build a reputation.
 You can also learn from industry powerhouses.
 Its growing popularity means it’s not unusual to hear a respected industry expert has jumped in with his or her two cents.

-If your looking to increase your social media presence, or if you are simply wanting to try something new to connect with potential clients, try one of these less crowded social media platforms.
+If you’re looking to increase your social media presence, or if you are simply wanting to try something new to connect with potential clients, try one of these less crowded social media platforms.
 The pay-off may be dozens of new names to add to your list of relationships.

 Connect | Resources